adamnicholson/slides/rancher/PITCHME.md

 ---

-## Going live: The way *you* should probably do it
+## Going live with Docker
+### The naive way

+- Build & push your image
-- Manually build/push your image, manually pull it to the server
+- Manually SSH to server, pull & run it
 - Write some bash scripts to do that

-Seriously, for personal or non-important apps, you should probably just do this.
+For your personal blog, you should probably just do this.

 ---